rlucente-se-jboss/rhde-demo/README.md

     http://localhost:8080/ads-b-states

-This service will be packaged as a lightweight container that has a small sample dataset.
+This service is packaged as a lightweight container that has a small sample dataset.
 Volume mounts can be used to replace the data with the more expansive dataset.

+### Build the web service
+To build the web service, simply execute the following command:

+    buildah unshare ./scripts/build-ws.sh

+### Run the web service
+To run the web service with the full data set, use the following
+command:

+    podman run --rm -d -p 8080:8080 -v ./data:/data localhost/ads-b-service:latest

+### Test the service
+To test the running service, use the command:

+    ./scripts/test-ws.sh